ronen-agranat/f2f/README.md

 - React and TypeScript for front-end (`f2f` repo)
 - NestJS and TypeScript for back-end and ORM (`f2f-server` repo)
-- MySQL for data-store (old habits die hard; I'd rather to DB ops on a platform I'm very familiar with)
+- MySQL for data-store (old habits die hard; I'd rather do DB ops on a platform I'm very familiar with)

 ## Getting started